Buying an Investment Property: 5 of Canada’s Top Cities for Rentals

 - Average vacancy rate: This rate indicates the availability of residential rental spaces.
 3% is considered a healthy vacancy rate, which means anything lower is considered something of a shortage (good news for landlords, since a shortage can mean rental rate increases and no lack of tenants).

-Of course, these metrics can impact one another and can be influenced by other, less-measurable factors like future plans for the area (for example, if the city were expecting a new rail line or new factory) – that’s why it’s important to keep your ear to the ground!
+Of course, these metrics can impact one another and can be influenced by other, less-measurable factors like future plans for the area (for example, if the city were expecting a new rail line or new factory), so it’s important to keep your ear to the ground!

-For now, we’re taking a look at five of Canada’s best cities to buy rental property.
+Taking these factors into consideration, we’re looking at five of Canada’s best cities to buy rental property.